 Union Cardholders also receive rebates and discounts just for being a Union Privilege members.
 These rebates and discounts include:

 - Up to $250 in rebates from AT&T

 - Up to 25% off car rentals when booking with Avis or Budget

-- Membership in the Union Plus Motor Club for just $1 for the first month ($6.90 after that) when using their Union Plus Card and selecting the “Family Plus” plan.
+- $1 for the first month ($6.90 after that) on membership in the Union Plus Motor Club when using their Union Plus Card and selecting the “Family Plus” plan.